cubic-chariot/gtnh/garden-of-grind.md

 You may cheat in the following items:
 - One greatwood sapling and one silverwood sapling after you get a wand capable of storing 50 vis;
-- A single flawless diamond after you build your first MV machine casing;
+- A single flawless diamond after you build your first MV machine casing.
-- A single lava bucket once you get your first stack of steel ingots.
-    - Alternatively, for maximum grind, replace the lava bucket with 22 vacuum tubes.

 The reason is because I don't know how to get these items without cheating them in.
 [This is discussed below](#possibly-unsurmountable-obstacles).